rimmelasghar/rimmelasghar/README.md

 I am Rimmel Asghar currently a undergrad Software Engineering student at @UIT.I am passionate software developer and a Data science Enthusiast based in Karachi
-I believe in Learning in public, Building new things, and Contributing my skills to the community.❤ I am Currently Learning Data Structures 😁
+I believe in Learning in public, Building new things, and Contributing my skills to the community.❤ I am Currently Learning Big Data Technologies.

 ## 🚀 Languages and Tools: